cloud-copilot/iam-simulate/README.md

 ### Features Coming Soon

-- Distinct Behavior for KMS and IAM Resource Policies
 - Session Policies
 - Validation of Global Condition Keys for each action
 - Automatically populating context keys from the request such as `aws:PrincipalServiceName`